 - Opioids: This is a strong medicine given to reduce severe pain.
 It is also called narcotic pain medicine.
-Take this medicine exactly as directed by your caregiver.
+Take this medicine exactly as directed by your healthcare provider.

 - Oral steroids: Steroids may also be given to reduce pain and swelling.

-Follow up with your primary healthcare provider or spine specialist within 1 to 3 weeks:
+Follow up with your healthcare provider or spine specialist within 1 to 3 weeks:

 You may need physical therapy to improve your condition.
 Your physical therapist may teach you certain exercises to improve posture (the way you stand and sit), flexibility, and strength in your lower back.